eunkang/WeatherApp/README.md

 # training_sample

-A siimple weather android application that displays current, hourly, daily forecasting, implemented in Kotlin.
+A simple weather android application that displays current, hourly, daily forecasting, implemented in Kotlin.

 ### Built With
 [Android Studio](https://developer.android.com/studio) - The app framework used